 It will be extremely hard to sell your caravan unless the buyer or their transport company has an easy job of collecting it.
 You could have the most fantastic caravan, but if it requires a complex extraction from your property it will never sell.

-Does it depend on the type of static?
+Does sales preparation change depending on the type of static?

 The short answer is no, whether twin, single, 2 room, 3 room, the process is the same.
 The only time when you may want to look at the process differently is if you’re selling it for commercial or domestic use, or know the preference of the seller.

-Generally, if it’s going to be used for office space you won’t need to make it feel too homely as the considerations of the buyer are much more practical.
-In this instance, make sure the kitchen facilities look as appealing as possible and that the main space is light and well aired.
+Generally, if it’s going to be used as an office space you won’t need to make it feel too homely as the considerations of the buyer are much more practical.
+In this instance, make sure the kitchen facilities look as appealing as possible and that the main space is light and aired out.

-If you think your static would suit our needs, don’t hesitate to get in touch with your details and we will arrange a viewing.
+If you think your static would suit our needs, don’t hesitate to contact us with your details and we will be in touch as soon as possible.